UseMuffin/Slug/README.md

   you can set `implementedEvents` to just `['Model.beforeSave' => 'beforeSave']`.
 - `onUpdate`: Boolean indicating whether slug should be updated when updating record, defaults to `false`.
+- `onDirty` Boolean indicating whether slug should be updated when slug field is dirty (has a preset value custom value), defaults to `false`.

 ## Sluggers